 It’s important to note that workers’ compensation benefits can be reduced in certain situations.
 For instance, let’s say the victim suffers from both mesothelioma and another lung disease.
 Although the mesothelioma is work-related, the other lung disease was caused by long-term tobacco use.
 Research has shown that tobacco use can increase your risk of developing mesothelioma after being exposed to asbestos, and it can also make symptoms of this cancer worse.
 In cases like these, where a non-work-related disease aggravates a work-related disease, the victim may not be able to entitled to the full amount of workers’ compensation benefits.

 Have you been diagnosed with an occupational disease?
 If so, contact Armstrong & Vaught, P.L.C. at once.
 Our attorneys will work tirelessly to establish the link between your job and health condition in order to secure the workers’ compensation benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.